Utrosa/Project_PCBS/readme.md

 # Replication of the Shams' Illusion

 ## About the Project
 In 2002 Japanese researchers asked naive observers how many visual flashes were presented on the screen when these flashes were accompanied by different number of beeps on each trial.
-Their results showed that auditory stimulation can induce a visual illusion.
+The results demonstrate that auditory stimulation can induce a visual illusion which has been named by the first author Dr Ladan Shams.

 #### The Original Paper
 Ladan Shams, Yukiyasu Kamitani, Shinsuke Shimojo, Visual illusion induced by sound, Cognitive Brain Research, Volume 14, Issue 1, 2002, Pages 147-152, ISSN 0926-6410, https://doi.org/10.1016/S0926-6410(02)00069-1.